python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 ## 19
-## grep can also search within subdirectories using the -R flag.
+## grep can also search within subdirectories using the -r flag.
 ## Try this:
 cd /tmp/otherstuff/
-grep -R explore *
+grep -r explore *

 ## 20